Bool76/bools-wiki/docs/storybook/doc-blocks/meta-block/README.md

-# Storybook | Source Block
+# Storybook | Meta Block

 Overview - Used in MDX file.
 It does the following:
+1. Controls the sidebar navigation title
 1. Attaches MDX file to a component and it's Stories
-    OR
-2. Controls location of unattached documentation in the sidebar (nav)
+1. Controls location of unattached documentation in the sidebar (nav)

 <br>